BenGOsborn/Crypto-Options/README.md

-# Crypto-Options
+# Crypto Options
-Write, sell, and buy options for cryptocurrency.
+## A fully decentralized platform that allows traders to write, sell, and buy options with cryptocurrency.